CogentRoleplayCommunity/FogentRoleplay/Adventures/TunnelsOfTuntin/TunnelsOfTuntin.md

 - NPCs possess their own lives and objectives.
 Therefore, an NPC should accompany the party only as long as it aligns with their goals and makes sense within the context of their story.
 ```

+### 7. Twin Pools Cave

+This cavern, altered by the goblins' actions, now features two large pools of water occupying half its space.
+A narrow waterfall descends from the eastern wall, feeding one pool, while the other drains out through the western end, forming the stream that exits the cave mouth below.
+Low fieldstone walls act as dams, controlling the water levels.
+An expansive exit lies to the south, and two smaller passages lead west.
+The constant noise of the waterfall reverberates, creating challenges for auditory perception.
+In this chamber, three goblins stand guard.
+If the goblin in area 5 has alerted the goblins here to the characters' presence, they are prepared for potential conflict.
+The waterfall's sound isolates this area from the adjacent one (area 8), preventing them from hearing each other.
+Thus, if combat erupts here, one goblin hastens to area 8 to warn Klarg.

+**Rock Dams:** The goblins ingeniously constructed simple dams to manipulate the water flow through the heart of their complex.
+Should the goblin sentry in area 5 signal for the release of a flood, one or both pools may be nearly empty, allowing the stream to flow unimpeded.